The statistics are alarming.

 Each year across the nation, an estimated 20,000 people are injured by lawn mowers and lawn tractors, with 80 of them dying and 600 others suffering life-altering amputations, according to the U.S. Consumer Product Safety Commission.
 Tragically, many of the cases were the result of a design of manufacturing defects.

 Ross Feller Casey has an unmatched record of recoveries in cases involving defective and unsafe products, including lawn mowers and lawn tractors.
-Over the past two years alone, the firm has recovered more than $400 million on behalf of its catastrophically injured clients in Philadelphia and across Pennsylvania and New Jersey.
+Over the past three years alone, the firm has recovered more than $600 million on behalf of its catastrophically injured clients in Philadelphia and across Pennsylvania and New Jersey.

 Matt Casey, a founding partner of Ross Feller Casey, is currently litigating a high-profile Pennsylvania product liability case in federal court involving a man who suffered third-degree burns, and subsequently had his right leg amputated, after his Sears riding lawnmower exploded.